-Alass lakes can silt up.
+Alas lakes can silt up.
 Hereby again the heat flow is changed and the permafrost spreads.
-However, as there is now a great deal of water in the alasses, large, ice-core-filled hills form in them, the 'bulgunnjachi' or 'pingos', which can also occur in the tundra (ZB IX) (◘ Fig. K-16).
-They grow in height until summer insolation prevents further growth of their ice cores, or until they rupture as a result of their high growth and summer heat can act deep into the bulgunnjachi, leading to their disintegration.
+However, as there is now a great deal of water in the Alases, large, ice-core-filled hills form in them, the 'Bulgunnjachi' or 'Pingos', which can also occur in the tundra (ZB IX) (◘ Fig. K-16).
+They grow in height until summer.
+Insolation prevents further growth of their ice cores, or until they rupture as a result of their high growth and summer heat can act deep into the Bulgunnjachi, leading to their disintegration.
 Such mounds have a life span of a few decades to a few millennia at most.
 However, it is always true that they also contribute to the increase of biotope diversity, since their steep slopes often provide abundant starting points for colorful steppe communities due to good drainage and increased insolation.

-◘ Fig. K-16 Bulgunnjachs or pingos in a water-filled alass in the tundra near Tuktoyaktut, Nothwest Territories, Canada.
-The slopes of the pingo, already split again and thus decaying, are occupied by grassy steppe vegetation (Photo: Emma Pike: http://bit.do/bFT5R).
+◘ Fig. K-16 Bulgunnjachs or Pingos in a water-filled Alas in the tundra near Tuktoyaktut, NW Territories, Canada.
+The slopes of the Pingo, already split again and thus decaying, are occupied by grassy steppe vegetation (photo: Emma Pike: http://bit.do/bFT5R).

 The occurrence of steppe communities in Yakutia is characteristic for all dry and in summer very warm, steep southern slopes, for example on the flanks sloping down to the large rivers.